Matala, Crete: History

 The artificial caves in the cliff of the Matala bay were created in the Neolithic Age.
 Matala was the port of Phaistos during the Minoan period.
 In the year 220 BC, Matala was occupied by the Gortynians, and during the Roman period, Matala became the port of Gortys.
 It has been suggested that the caves were once used as tombs, but it is more likely that they were used as living spaces, given their volume (corpses do not need that much room to walk around).
 One of the caves is called "Brutospeliana" because according to the legend it was frequented by the Roman general Brutus.

 Matala was then a fishing village.
 In the 1960s, the caves were occupied by hippies who were later driven out by the church and the military junta.
-Matala is now a heavily built tourist destination relying on coach tours and summer visitors.
+Matala is now a popular tourist destination relying on coach tours and summer visitors.
 There are many gift shops and bars.
-Matala's hippie history relives during the 3 days Matala Beach Festival, every June (since 2011).
+Matala's hippie history is celebrated during the three-day Matala Beach Festival, held every June since 2011.

 Mythology

-When Zeus seduced the princess Europa in the form of a white bull, he crossed the sea and brought her to the beach of Matala.
+When Zeus in the form of a white bull seduced the princess Europa, he crossed the sea and brought her to the beach of Matala.
 There he changed into an eagle and flew her to Gortys where he had sex with her.